Expectations and Rules

 Our Go and Write! philosophy is that kindness, respect, and a positive attitude take you far in just about every situation.
 We do our best to create the conditions for everyone to have a great experience, but travel and group dynamics can be tricky, so if you tend to get grumpy when things aren’t going perfectly, if you are uncomfortable with boundaries and the idea that we insist on a deliberate balance of quiet and social time, or if you struggle to respect our roles as retreat leaders, our retreats are not for you.

-On any Go and Write! retreat, you assume certain obligations and responsibilities to Go and Write! and to your fellow retreat participants, including, but not limited to, the following:
+On any Go and Write! retreat, you (and your travel companion, if applicable) assume certain obligations and responsibilities to Go and Write! and to your fellow retreat participants, including, but not limited to, the following:

-– We often choose accommodations and visit sites with historic character, and many of these offer fewer chain hotel-style amenities, so be prepared to accept such things as slow—or no—Wi-Fi, weak—or no—air conditioning, carrying or rolling your own luggage over uneven pavement, hauling it up and down stairs, etc. Rooms and beds overseas and in historic accommodations are also often different than what we’re used to in North America; we do our best to select suitable accommodations, and you must be prepared to accept these differences and limitations, including the fact that it’s quite likely your room will be different than someone else’s.
+– We often choose accommodations and visit sites with historic character, and many of these offer fewer chain hotel-style amenities, so be prepared to accept such things as slow—or no—Wi-Fi or cellular phone service; weak—or no—air conditioning; carrying or rolling your own luggage over uneven pavement, hauling it up and down stairs, etc. Rooms and beds overseas and in historic accommodations are also often different than what we’re used to in North America; we do our best to select suitable accommodations, and you must be prepared to accept these differences and limitations, including the fact that it’s quite likely your room will be different than someone else’s.

 – The retreat might involve brisk walking tours, climbing stairs, getting on and off transportation, and, perhaps, standing and walking for hours indoors and outdoors, in all weather (the latter is rare and we do our best to avoid these situations, but it can happen).
 We also can’t guarantee the places we visit will be accessible, and there may be street noise outside our hotels.